 Documents reviewed – Crime report and MG6

-Summary – Due to the suspect smelling strongly of Cannabis he was stopped by Police and searched under Section 23 of the Misuse of drugs act.
-Suspect was found in possession of a small grip seal bag containing cannabis within his left trouser pocket.
-Suspect was wearing a second pair of trousers and upon searching those, a second bag of cannabis was also found.
+Summary – Due to the suspect smelling strongly of cannabis he was stopped by police and searched under Section 23 of the Misuse of Drugs Act.
+The suspect was found in possession of a small grip seal bag containing cannabis within his left trouser pocket.
+The suspect was wearing a second pair of trousers and, upon searching those, a second bag of cannabis was also found.

 Observations – Observations made about this investigation again referred to the amount of time it took to reach a disposal with the defendant turning 18 years and receiving an adult outcome as a result.
-They were concerned that the defendant had been reported as a missing person at the time and that he was possibly being exploited by ‘County Lines’ gangs and were fearful for his future safety.
+The panel were concerned that the defendant had been reported as a missing person at the time and that he was possibly being exploited by ‘County Lines’ gangs and were fearful for his future safety.

 Case 3: CR/006971/21